 Carols by Candlelight was another big event – sitting on the back of a big truck or trailer along with Uncle Wright Liddell’s beloved organ and driving around town singing to – who? the Dutch Reformed and the Anglicans?
 Lost souls!
 We’d show them!
 The grown-ups and the bigger kids had torches or candles.
 The singing would start immediately with great gusto and this carried on during the course of the evening with diminutive Uncle Wright playing to his heart’s delight while pumping at the pedals to make the noise.
 We would be asked to pump when he tired and had to be tamed – ‘not so fast’ – till we got the hang of it.

-A Christmas present for each child was brought to us by a “real” Father Christmas – usually Uncle Cappy, who – as always – did his thing here like a real trooper.
+A Christmas present for each child was brought to us by a ‘real’ Father Christmas – usually Uncle Cappy – who, as in everything he did, did his thing here like a real trooper.
 He would arrive at the hall on a tractor or truck after a big build-up by the other adults.
 Old FC certainly got more hype, pomp and ceremony than poor Jesus ever got!
 We would be told to go and look out for him – usually misled in the wrong direction to give him a gap to arrive “Ta DA!” – in he would walk in ‘is gumboots, with all our eyes on the big sack thrown over his shoulder.
 Then we would sit quietly as George Davies or Emma Morton called each one of us to the front to receive our gift, lucky kids.